jiyorude/mealStation/README.md

 ## Application Features

 mealStation is a Single Page Application in the form of a recipe browser.
 The user is able to _scroll through all of the recipes_ currently stored in the database.
-Once a recipe is clicked, the user is automatically taken to a _full screen rendition of the recipe_; showing additional information regarding the recipe, such as an ingredients list, a photograph of the dish and a preparation video.
+Once a recipe is clicked, the user is automatically taken to a _pop-up rendition of the recipe_; showing additional information regarding the recipe, such as an ingredients list, a photograph of the dish and a preparation video.
 The app will return to the database if the user exits the recipe screen. mealStation contains a _search bar_, allowing the user to search for a favorite recipe in a more convenient matter.

-_Two custom features_ implemented into the app are a _sorting function_ and a _three Course Randomizer_.
+_A custom feature_ implemented into the app are a _sorting function_ and a _three Course Randomizer_.
 The first feature allows the user to sort the database based on the type of preferred kitchen the dish originates from.
 The second feature outputs a pop-up screen with a appetizer, main course and desert chosen at random by React.

 ## Architectural Decisions